valiot/opex62541/docs/tutorials/Information Manipulation.md

 ```elixir
 requested_new_node_id = NodeId.new(ns_index: 0, identifier_type: "integer", identifier: 1000)
 ```
-In this example we have created a NodeId corresponding to `i=1000` (namespace index 0, numeric identifier, id 1000, according to OPC UA XML Schema)
+In this example, we have created a NodeId corresponding to `i=1000` (namespace index 0, numeric identifier, id 1000, according to OPC UA XML Schema)

-**Note**: You can use the [zero namespace index](https://github.com/OPCFoundation/UA-Nodeset/blob/v1.04/Schema/NodeIds.csv) when you are refering to builtin nodes.
+**Note**: You can use the [zero namespace index](https://github.com/OPCFoundation/UA-Nodeset/blob/v1.04/Schema/NodeIds.csv) when you are referring to builtin nodes.

-There are eight standard node classes: variable, object, method, view, data type, variable type, object type, and reference type, however for this tutorial we are going to describe an example of how to define object nodes and variable nodes.
+There are eight standard node classes: variable, object, method, view, data type, variable type, object type, and reference type.
+However, for this tutorial, we will describe an example of how to define object nodes and variable nodes.

-**Note**: Currently only method node is not supported yet.
+**Note**: Currently, only the method node is not supported yet.

-For this tutorial, we will model a temperature sensor by creating an object node of the sensor and a variable node that will represent the temperature.
+For this tutorial, we will model a temperature sensor by creating an object node of the sensor and a variable node representing the temperature.

 #### Object Nodes